MalozDev/MalozDev/README.md

 # ✫ About Me:

 Welcome to my GitHub profile!
-I'm **Stephan Malobeka**, a passionate systems engineering student and aspiring backend developer with a deep interest in creating innovative solutions.
+I'm **Stephan Malobeka**, a passionate final-year Computer Systems Engineering student at the University of Zambia and an aspiring backend developer.
+I’m dedicated to building smart, scalable, and user-friendly solutions that solve real-world problems.
 Feel free to explore my repositories and reach out if you'd like to collaborate!

 ## 🚀 About Me

-- 🌟 **Current Projects:**
+- 🌟 **Recent Projects:**
-  - Developing a freelance website using React that showcases and sells artwork.
-  - Crafting modern, responsive web applications with sleek design and seamless functionality.
+  - [Kubaza Market](https://malozdev.github.io/Genesis-Projects/): A freelance desktop-view art selling website.
+  - [Makondo Steel Limited](https://makondo-steel-limited.web.app/): A fully responsive website for a steel construction company.
+  - [Story You – AI Journal](https://malozdev.github.io/Story-Your-Ai-journal/): An AI-powered journaling web app designed to make journaling more enjoyable.

 - 🌱 **Always Learning:**
   I'm constantly exploring new technologies like graphic design, advanced encoding techniques for media, and machine learning frameworks.